 - Two courses in Conceptual Approaches to Environmental Studies (ordinarily taken in Year 2): Courses numbered at the 2000-level in environmental studies satisfy this requirement

-- Four courses in a student-designed Area of Specialization (taken in Years 3 and 4).
-By the beginning of their third year of study, students will develop and declare, in consultation with their faculty advisor, a 20-MC (typically four 5-MC modules) area of specialisation (AofS).
+- Four courses in a student-designed Area of Specialisation (taken in Years 3 and 4).
+By the beginning of their third year of study, students will develop and declare, in consultation with their faculty advisor, a 20-MC (typically four 5-MC modules) Area of Specialisation (AofS).
 The AofS may be in a specific disciplinary sub-field or address a specific environmental problem.
 All modules for the AofS must be upper-level or advanced courses, or approved by the Head of Studies in consultation with the academic advisor.
 Prospective majors may peruse the AofS of current environmental studies students elsewhere on this website.
-Academic advisors in environmental studies may also provide working templates for areas of specializations in a variety of fields.
+Academic advisors in environmental studies may also provide working templates for Areas of Specialisations in a variety of fields.

 - Methods (taken in Year 2 or 3): An analytic methods course appropriate to a student’s Area of Specialisation and capstone project, selected in consultation with the student’s academic advisor.
 Conventional data analysis/statistic courses meet this requirement, as do analytic methods courses from other fields, e.g. literary analysis or ethnographic research methods.
 Congruence with a student’s chosen area of focus is key.